Player Tracking

 Notes

-• Player tracking only works when Max Players is set to a value greater than 0.
+- Player tracking only works when Max Players is set to a value greater than 0.
+When it is 0, tracking is disabled and the SDK logs a warning at startup.

-• AppendListValue / DeleteListValue only update the tracking list.
-They do not connect or disconnect players: your game server is responsible for managing real connections.
+- Registering and unregistering players only updates the tracking list.
+It does not connect or disconnect players: your game server is responsible for managing real connections.